Seraph-Database/tracker/README.md

 ![Seraph Database](https://seraph.day/ui/LoginBonus_Stamp.webp)

-> Issue tracker for SeraphDB pages
+> This repo is only meant for SeraphDB's localization file & the project's issue tracker